-How many awards are available: one award of $1,000 is available annually to subsidize travel to the host institution.
+Funds available: $1,000 grant is available annually to subsidize travel to the host institution.

 - Who should apply: Academic research departments

 - What to expect: a short-term experience for students and post-docs with a government or private institution outside of academia

-- Purpose of this award: to enhance the awareness of business operations and potential career opportunities in institutions outside of academia
+- Purpose: to enhance the awareness of business operations and potential career opportunities in institutions outside of academia

-- How many awards are available: one award of $4,000 will be available in FY2022 to subsidize travel to the host institution(s)
+- Funds available: One grant of $4,000 will be available in FY2024 to subsidize travel to the host institution(s)

-- Other details: This award may contribute toward participation in the OPSR Private and Public Sectors Plant Pathology Tour when/if the tour takes place in the same year
+- Other details: This grant may contribute toward participation in the OPSR Private and Public Sectors Plant Pathology Tour when/if the tour takes place in the same year

-All required application documents below must be combined into and submitted as one PDF document in the application linked below by March 15 of each year
+All required application documents below must be combined into and submitted as one PDF document and submitted online by March 30, 2024

 Individual Application Requirements